richgel999/shufrand/README.md

 Many other variations on this approach are possible.
 I'm sure the included 256 entry table can be improved.
 I experimented with 16 entry tables, but had little success with them.

 ## Using the generator
 In C++, `#include shufrand.h`.
 All the functionality is inlined.
 You'll need to link against `shufrand.cpp`, which includes the table in `shufrand.inl`.
-All the other files are for testing purposes only.
+All the other files are for testing purposes only. **Importantly**, after picking the 4 lane seeds, always immediately call the generator once (`shufrand_next`) to prime it.

 ## Current Test Results